AtaideLab/Targets/README.md

 cat IS110_from_Github.fasta IS110_extra_from_web.fasta  > IS110_complete.fasta
 ```

 The scripts in this workflow contain a variable `dataset` that is set by default to `IS110_complete`.
 This can be changed to the prefix of your input fasta as required.
+Ensure to delete or rename the existing `Input` and `Output` directories before executing the workflow with your own custom input fasta.

 #### Step 1.
 Run BLAST